 Health Basic is a health-care plan that covers most of your necessary medical costs, while Health Premium offers more extensive coverage for things like physical therapy (e.g. physiotherapy), dental care and general basic mental health care (GGZ).
-It goes without saying that you are free to decide for yourself which doctor or hospital you go to.
+It goes without saying that for most kinds of health care, you are free to decide which health-care provider you want to go to.
 Outside of the Netherlands, both health-care plans only cover urgent health care.
+These insurances are private health insurances and will not give exemption for the mandatory insurance.

 Who it's for